krishna2/krishna2.github.io/books.md

 1. Matthew Kratter: Beginner's Guide to the Stock Market

-1. Bogleheads Guide to Investing
+1. Tyler Larimore et al: Bogleheads Guide to Investing

-1. Bogleheads Guide to the Three-Fund Portfolio
+1. Tyler Larimore et al: Bogleheads Guide to the Three-Fund Portfolio

 1. William Bernstein: Four Pillars of Investing

 1. William Bernstein: If You Can

+1. Allan Roth: How a Second Grader Beats Wall Street

+1. John Bogle: The Little Book of Common Sense Investing

+1. Tyler Larimore et al: Bogleheads Guide to Retirement

 ### Currently Reading

+* All About Asset Allocation

+* Value Averaging

 * Whitney Johnson: Disrupt Yourself